bdsp-core/bdsp-core.github.io/_pages/quotes.md

 > "Hold your peace, senor," said Sancho; "faith, if I take to asking questions and answering, I'll go on from this till to-morrow morning.
 Nay! to ask foolish things and answer nonsense I needn't go looking for help from my neighbors."
 "Thou hast said more than thou art aware of, Sancho," said Don Quixote; "for there are some who weary themselves out in learning and proving things that, after they are known and proved, are not worth a farthing to the understanding or memory."
 >
-> -- **_Miguel de Cervantes, The Ingenious Gentleman Don Quixote of La Mancha.
+> **--_Miguel de Cervantes, The Ingenious Gentleman Don Quixote of La Mancha.
 1615_**

 > There is a principle which is a bar against all information, which is proof against all arguments and which cannot fail to keep a man in everlasting ignorance - that principle is contempt prior to investigation.
 >
-> -- **_Herbert Spencer, Apr 27 1820-1903._**
+> **--_Herbert Spencer, Apr 27 1820-1903._**

-> "Everyone engaged in research must have had the experience of working with feverish and prolonged intensity to write a paper which no one else will read or to solve a problem which no one else thinks important and which will bring no conceivable reward -- which may only confirm a general opinion that the researcher is wasting his time on irrelevancies."
+> Everyone engaged in research must have had the experience of working with feverish and prolonged intensity to write a paper which no one else will read or to solve a problem which no one else thinks important and which will bring no conceivable reward -- which may only confirm a general opinion that the researcher is wasting his time on irrelevancies.
 >
-> -- **_Noam Chomsky, A Review of B. F. Skinner's Verbal Behavior, Language, 35, No. 1 (1959), 26-58_**
+> **--_Noam Chomsky, A Review of B. F. Skinner's Verbal Behavior, Language, 35, No. 1 (1959), 26-58_**

-> "Get your facts first, and then you can distort them as much as you please."
+> Get your facts first, and then you can distort them as much as you please.
-> "Few things are harder to put up with than a good example."
+> Few things are harder to put up with than a good example.
 >
-> -- **_Mark Twain, 1835-1910_**
+> **--_Mark Twain, 1835-1910_**

-> "For every problem, there is one solution which is simple, neat, and wrong."
+> For every problem, there is one solution which is simple, neat, and wrong.
 >
-> **-- _H.
+> **--_H.
 L. Mencken, 1880-1956_**

 > The academic politician is interested in victory.
 He has the moral code of Machiavelli, but, because he is too impatient to submit to the instruction of history, he has not the old master’s shrewd sense of human limitations and contradictions.
 He makes the worst of rulers: he is neither a lover of truth, nor a practical man of the world, nor an habitual examiner of his all-too-human and persistent failings.
 >
-> **-- _Anthony Ansolen, Higher Education in Hell (January 25, 2017)_**
+> **--_Anthony Ansolen, Higher Education in Hell (January 25, 2017)_**

 > In my long experience I have learned what are the five most important characteristics of a good colleague, and I shall tell you them.
-1. He or she must tell you when you're wrong.
+> 1. He or she must tell you when you're wrong.
 When you've risen above the associate professor level most people are convinced that you think yourself infallible.
 Of course they're right, but it's annoying that they tell everybody else when you're wrong and won't tell you….
-2. The ideal colleague must tell you you're wrong without actually stopping you doing the experiment you're just planning.
+> 2. The ideal colleague must tell you you're wrong without actually stopping you doing the experiment you're just planning.
 With some colleagues things stop dead when the idea is killed; With others the argument and discussion is such fun that the experiment gets forgotten….
-3. The ideal colleague must constantly convert a theoretical argument into an experimental prediction: ‘You say X is so, therefore Y should happen.’
+> 3. The ideal colleague must constantly convert a theoretical argument into an experimental prediction: ‘You say X is so, therefore Y should happen.’
 This is the most basic step in all of science, but it's a rare ability to constantly make that step; most of us either waste our time basking in the brilliant sunshine of theory, or just love fiddling with the equipment.
 Come to think of it there's a third category: those who spend all their time writing grant applications.
-4. The ideal colleague must have read all the literature you cannot be bothered to read, must understand the historical development of the subject accurately and dispassionately, and whenever necessary must exaggerate the importance of your own role in it.
+> 4. The ideal colleague must have read all the literature you cannot be bothered to read, must understand the historical development of the subject accurately and dispassionately, and whenever necessary must exaggerate the importance of your own role in it.
-5. Any colleague of any sort has to tidy up the lab after you've made a mess of it.
+> 5. Any colleague of any sort has to tidy up the lab after you've made a mess of it.
 >
-> **-- _Horace Barlow, preface of Vision: Coding and Efficiency.
+> **--_Horace Barlow, preface of Vision: Coding and Efficiency.
 (1990)_**

 >.
 And further, by these, my son, be admonished: of making many books there is no end; and much astudy is a weariness of the flesh.
->.
+>
 > **--_Ecclesiastes 12:12_**

 [Back to Top](#  )

 ### Computation
-> "Where a calculator like the ENIAC today is equipped with 18,000 vacuum tubes and weighs 30 tons, computers in the future may have only 1,000 vacuum tubes and perhaps weigh only 1 1/2 tons."
+> Where a calculator like the ENIAC today is equipped with 18,000 vacuum tubes and weighs 30 tons, computers in the future may have only 1,000 vacuum tubes and perhaps weigh only 1 1/2 tons.
 >
-> **-- _Popular Mechanics, March 1949, p.
+> **--_Popular Mechanics, March 1949, p.
 258_**

 [Back to Top](#  )

 ### Creativity
-> "I don't know where my ideas come from.
+> I don't know where my ideas come from.
 I will admit, however, that one key ingredient is caffeine.
-I get a couple cups of coffee into me and weird things just start to happen."
+I get a couple cups of coffee into me and weird things just start to happen.
 >
-> **-- _Gary Larson, The Prehistory of The Far Side_**
+> **--_Gary Larson, The Prehistory of The Far Side_**

-> "Sometimes ideas just come to me.
+> Sometimes ideas just come to me.
 Other times I have to sweat and almost bleed to make ideas come.
-It's a mysterious process, but I hope I never find out exactly how it works."
+It's a mysterious process, but I hope I never find out exactly how it works.
 >
-> **-- _J.
+> **--_J.
 K. Rowling_**

-> “Study hard what interests you the most in the most undisciplined, irreverent and original manner possible.”
+> Study hard what interests you the most in the most undisciplined, irreverent and original manner possible.
 >
-> --**_Richard Feynmann_**
+> **--_Richard Feynmann_**

 [Back to Top](#  )

 ### Culture
 > What is the worst thing about living near an open sewer?
 It is not that you sicken at the stench of it every time you leave your front door.
 It is that the noisome vapors are so pervasive, and you have lived with them so long, you no longer notice it.
 What is the worst thing about living in the rubble of a civilization?
 It is not that you shed a tear for the noble churches and courts and town halls you once knew, as you recall years filled with religious services, parades, block parties, and all the bumptious folderol of an ordinary civic life.
 It is that you do not even suspect that such things existed.
 >
-> **-- _Anthony Esolen, What Would Our Ancestors Think of Us?, February 16, 2016_**
+> **--_Anthony Esolen, What Would Our Ancestors Think of Us?, February 16, 2016_**

 > No society has been able to abolish human sadness, no political system can deliver us from the pain of living, from our fear of death, our thirst for the absolute.
 It is the human condition that directs the social condition, not vice versa.
 >